 - The personal data were collected in relation to information society services offered in accordance with Art.
 8 para.
 1 of the GDPR.

-If the personal data have been made public by Oikos Management GmbH and if our company is the controller responsible for erasing personal data pursuant to Art.
+If the personal data have been made public by Oikos Group GmbH and if our company is the controller responsible for erasing personal data pursuant to Art.
 17 para.
-1 of the GDPR, Oikos Management GmbH shall – taking into consideration the available technology and implementation costs – take appropriate measures, including technical ones, to inform other controllers who process the published personal data that the data subject has demanded that the latter controllers erase all links to this personal data or copies or duplicates of such personal data, provided that the processing is not required.
-The employee of Oikos Management GmbH will make arrangements for the necessary steps in individual cases.
+1 of the GDPR, Oikos Group GmbH shall – taking into consideration the available technology and implementation costs – take appropriate measures, including technical ones, to inform other controllers who process the published personal data that the data subject has demanded that the latter controllers erase all links to this personal data or copies or duplicates of such personal data, provided that the processing is not required.
+The employee of Oikos Group GmbH will make arrangements for the necessary steps in individual cases.

 d) The right to the restriction of processing